 Ashes Survival Guide

 What could be better for your wellbeing than a pleasant day at the cricket - especially England versus Australia.
-But, the Ashes series can be very bad for your health as the young man on the right discovered following England’s success in 2005.
-Freddie Flintoff clearly needed the Men’s Health Forum’s Ashes Survival Guide - the ideal reading if rain stops play.
+But, the Ashes series can be very bad for your health especially if you celebrate your victory too hard as keen cricket fans will remember from 2005.
+You need the Men’s Health Forum’s Ashes Survival Guide - the ideal reading if rain stops play.

 QUICK QUIZ (answer at the end): Think you know your cricket?
 Who or what is Boelin?

 Should a batsman who knows he’s out, walk?
 (Former England skipper Mike Atherton, after failing to do so in Australia, was accused of ‘XXXX cheating’ by a smooth-talking Aussie.
 ‘When in Rome,’ Athers is reputed to have replied.)
 But even if players don’t walk, you definitely should.
 Just 30 minutes of walking a day will protect against disease and ensure you feel better in mind and body (research suggests walking may actually protect your heart more than jogging).

 No sport requires more sitting around than cricket.
 And it’s not just the spectators.
 Spare a thought for the Sri Lankan team mates of Jayasuriya and Mahanama who watched and watched and watched as the pair batted non-stop for two whole days in their record-breaking second-wicket stand of 576 against India in 1997.
 The two stayed together for 753 minutes - longer than many marriages.

 Phil Tufnell may disagree but human beings are designed to run about.
 Long periods of physical inactivity increase your risk of heart disease, diabetes, cancer and obesity.